 People see and recognise your brand as they search the internet over time.

 Valuable, up to date content matters

 Google provide users with the most relevant web page associated with a search.
 If a site is not providing that content, there is no way it will rank well.

-Users ask questions or wants entertainment.
+Users require knowledge, inspiration or entertainment.
 Google provides.

-You should be writing copy in a blog or on your website around your industry, answering questions that your clients ask.
+Contribute by writing articles around your industry, answering questions that your clients ask.